blockbridge/blockbridge-kb/release/5.1/index.md

 2020 came with faulty firmware that would stop responding to SES enclosure queries.
 With support from our storage lab, they were able to address the issue.
 Firmware revisions from 16.16.14.00 have the fix.
-Blockbridge platform mangement software gained improved resiliency against flaky SCSI enclosures.
+Blockbridge platform management software gained improved resiliency against flaky SCSI enclosures.
 * **Memory Usage:** We fixed some slow-growing memory usage problems with our platform-level services.
 They weren't leaking memory, but could in some cases grow to consume more memory than they really should have.
 Release 5.1 enforces